akka/akka/akka-docs/src/main/paradox/stream/stream-dynamic.md

 We now use a few tricks to add more features.
 First of all, we attach a `Sink.ignore` at the broadcast side of the channel to keep it drained when there are no subscribers.
-If this behavior is not the desired one this line can be simply dropped.
+If this behavior is not the desired one this line can be dropped.

 Scala
 :   @@snip [HubsDocSpec.scala]($code$/scala/docs/stream/HubsDocSpec.scala) { #pub-sub-2 }